BRODERICKAL/ldap-bridge/README.md

 ## IBM Cloud Pak for Security and IBM Security Verify Integration

-Once the IAM-Bridge chart is deployed, the integration between Verify and the CP4S instance must be setup
+Once the IAM-Bridge Chart is deployed, the integration between IBM Security Verify and the Cloud Pak for Security instance must be setup.

 1. Update the playbook.yaml file